 Are there any discounts available?

-Visit GRAM and other local attractions for one low price when you purchase Culture Pass GR, a digital three-day savings pass delivered to your smartphone.
+Visit GRAM and other local attractions for one low price when you purchase Attraction Pass GR, a digital three-day savings pass delivered to your smartphone.

-SAVE ON GRAND RAPIDS ATTRACTIONS WITH CULTURE PASS GR
+SAVE ON GRAND RAPIDS ATTRACTIONS WITH ATTRACTION PASS GR

 Can I purchase or reserve tickets online?